classicdevops/cld/README.md

 The basis of the project is a centralized system of SSH access based on PAM:
 - all CLD users work according to the internal access matrix and have customizable permissions, they can be assigned personal telegram account id, as well as API token
 - each user is authorized on the server to his PAM account
-- access to allowed servers is carried out using a single private SSH key or password
+- access to allowed servers is carried out using a single private SSH key or instance password
-- the list of servers allowed for connection to the user is determined both by specifying specific instances and according to the groups to which the user belongs
+- the list of servers allowed for connection for the user is determined both by specifying specific instances and according to the groups which shared for a user
 - SSH-key and passwords, with the help of which authorization takes place on remote nodes - are not available to the user, respectively, this data is reliably protected and cannot be compromised
 - access to the CLD management server (as well as to other nodes connected to the system) can be limited by the list of allowed ip addresses (access lists)
 - the formation of lists of IP addresses allowed for access is carried out using the telegram bot using the API, or through the built-in CLI utility